SantanderMetGroup/2023_Milovac_SSTvsGWL/README.md

 * The [Physical-climate-assessment-reference-regions-v4.1](Physical-climate-assessment-reference-regions-v4.1) folder contains the **shapefile** that incorporates refinements to the oceanic regions originally defined in *IPCC-WGI-reference-regions-v4* <sup>[1]</sup>.
 It also includes a [GeoJSON](https://github.com/SantanderMetGroup/2023_Milovac_SSTvsGWL/blob/main/Physical-climate-assessment-reference-regions-v5/Physical-climate-assessment-reference-regions-v4.1.geojson) version and the coordinates of the polygon vertices.
 Both the shapefile and the GeoJSON have a resolution of 0.44 degrees between the coordinates forming the polygons.

 * The [conda-environment](conda-environment) folder contains the `environment.yml` file with the recipe of the necessary software for running the reproducibility notebooks available in this repository.
-To obtain conda environment named `sst-gwl` run the following:
+To obtain a conda environment named `sst-gwl` run the following:

  	 `conda env create -f environment.yml`